Introduction

 • provide us with your personal data by any other means.

-You must read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
+UCW provides updates to this privacy notice on this webpage.
+You must read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions about the purposes for processing your personal data.
+This privacy notice supplements the other notices and does not replace them.

-Contact details
+Contact Details

-Name or title: Privacy and Data Protection Officer
+Contact: Privacy and Data Protection Officer

 Email address: [email protected]

-• Academic Data includes eligibility data (e.g., education and academic history, training records, qualifications, personal statements, résumés, curricula vitae (CV), personal achievements, and references).
+• Academic Data includes eligibility data (e.g., education and academic history, training records, qualifications, personal statements, résumés, curricula vitae (CV), personal achievements, references).

 • Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.